GraphWalker/graphwalker.github.io/content/json/json-vertex.md

 ### properties

 The properties list is not mandatory.
-I can be used to store key / value data of different kinds.
+It can be used to store key / value data of different kinds.

 ### sharedState

 The sharedState is a mechanism that allows GraphWalker to jump between states in different models during execution.
-During path generation, if a vertex with a `sharedState` is encountered, GraphWalker will look in all the other graphs and see if there is vertices with the same sharedState name.
+During path generation, if a vertex with a `sharedState` is encountered, GraphWalker will look in all the other graphs and see if there are vertices with the same sharedState name.
 If true, GraphWalker can choose to jump over to any one of those vertices.

 The sharedState is not mandatory.